List of Soul Reapers in Bleach: Chōjirō Sasakibe

 Chōjirō Tadaoki Sasakibe (雀部 長次郎 忠息, Sasakibe Chōjirō Tadaoki), was Yamamoto's lieutenant, often present during meetings between the captains.
 He was the only Soul Reaper at the battle for Karakura Town that did not fight, instead guarding the fake version of the town on his own with a large Reiatsu barrier.
 In an omake, due to a mission in the real world, Sasakibe is shown to have enjoyed growing tea leaves and making his own tea.
 He was killed by the Stern Ritter "O" Driscoll Berci during the Wandenreich's first invasion of the Soul Society, alongside 106 other Soul Reapers.
 Driscoll later attempts to also kill Yamamoto using Sasakibe's stolen bankai, but is obliterated by the enraged captain for using his deceased lieutenant's bankai so shamefully.
 During Sasakibe's funeral, it is revealed that he had achieved his bankai before Yamamoto's pupils Shunsui and Jūshirō did, though due to his loyalty to Yamamoto he never used it or offered to be a captain.

 His zanpakutō is Gonryōmaru (厳霊丸).
 When released with the command "Bite" (穿て, Ugate), it transforms into a rapier.
 Its shikai special abilities remain unknown.
 Gonryōmarus bankai is Kōkō Gonryō Rikyū (黄煌厳霊離宮), which produces a bolt of lightning from its blade that extends and transforms into a dome of lightning, stationed far above one's head, that is fastened to the ground by a large number of lightning pillars.
 These pillars can be controlled at will to shock an opponent.

-He is voiced by Taro Yamaguchi in the Japanese version of the anime and his younger version in the Thousand-Year Blood War arc is voiced by Ryōta Suzuki.
+He is voiced by Taro Yamaguchi in the original Japanese version of the anime and his younger version in the Thousand-Year Blood War arc is voiced by Ryōta Suzuki.
 In the English dub, he is voiced by Michael McConnohie when he first speaks in Episode 54 then by Dan Woren in later appearances.